 Microsoft officials have also told partners privately that the company expects to have 70 million BPOS customers online by year's end, a healthy figure.
 Microsoft would not provide a current seat count but said partners are involved in four out of every five seats sold.

-Partners slowly warmed up to BPOS over the past few months, even without a margin boost to date
+Partners slowly warmed up to BPOS over the past few months, even without a margin boost to date and

 despite Microsoft cutting the per-user price from $15 to $10 per user per month last year.

 Many VARs scoffed last year when Microsoft gave partners 250 free seats of BPOS at WWPC.
 The prevailing wisdom was that the giveaway was the only way the company could get anyone to try the service.